 You must also be a dealer to bid at Manheim.
 If you aren’t a dealer, you might be able to broker a dealer to get the car you want.
 Plus, you must arrange transportation after the sale, but Manheim is quite helpful on this front.

-You can buy a classic, sell a vintage car or just visit the site to browse the magazine.
-Either way, you have all of the tools needed available right at your fingertips.
-If you are going to get involved in the new site, do it now while it is free to use.
-Temporarily, the startup company is being funded by an angel investor, giving you more money that you can put back in your pocket.
+You can buy a classic, sell a vintage car, or just visit the site to browse the magazine.
+Either way, you have all of the tools needed right at your fingertips.
+If you are going to get involved in the new site, do it now, while it is free to use.
+The startup company is being temporarily funded by an angel investor, giving you more money that you can put back in your pocket.

 Where to Buy Classic Cars Online?